-The course focuses on the integration of design proposals and theoretical issues in coherent responses which cross urban, landscape and architectural scales, and which are well developed in detail.
-The use of digital media is emphasised in terms of conceptualisation, design development and presentation.
-The format of the course consists of short experimental exercises, longer projects and en-loge tests.
-The third quarter is spent on a major project, which provides scope for individual direction within the constraints of the course objectives.
+The course focuses on the integration of design proposals, theoretical issues, and technological resolutions in coherent responses across urban, landscape and architectural scales.
+Projects are predominantly set on real sites that are compulsory to visit in preparation for the project.
+The use of digital tools is emphasised in terms of conceptualisation, design development, design and technical documentation, and presentation.
+The format of the course consists of projects with clear project stages for guidance of project development.
+Project or site electives may be introduced where appropriate to allow students to determine/develop their individual interests and encourage independent exploration.
+A major project may be introduced within the constraints of the course objectives.
+The course is closely aligned with APG3023W and may share deadlines and deliverables.